Laws for farm animals - BC SPCA

 National Farm Animal Care Council: Codes of Practice

-The National Farm Animal Care Council (NFACC) is a leading national organization for farm animal care and welfare in Canada.
-They coordinate development of the Codes of Practice for the care and handling of farm animals.
+The National Farm Animal Care Council (NFACC) is a national organization for farmed animal welfare in Canada.
+They coordinate the development of the Codes of Practice for the care and handling of farmed animals.
 The Codes of Practice are nationally developed guidelines that serve as our national understanding of animal care requirements and recommended practices.

-NFACC assembles a committee of representatives from a wide array of backgrounds, including farmers, transporters, veterinarians, animal welfare organizations, food processors, retail and food service organizations, researchers and government officials.
-Together, through a consensus-based approach, they write each code, incorporating scientific research, public values, and general farm practices.
+NFACC assembles a committee of representatives from various backgrounds, including farmers, transporters, veterinarians, animal welfare organizations, food processors, retail and food service organizations, researchers and government officials.
+Together, they write each code through a consensus-based approach, incorporating scientific research, public values, and general farm practices.
 The BC SPCA partners with Humane Canada to represent the animal welfare movement on many of these committees, and many animal welfare wins have been achieved.

 • Newfoundland and Labrador